Ada County passes nondiscrimination ordinance

 The ordinance only applies to areas of unincorporated Ada County, which are outside city limits.
 According to Add the Words Idaho, over a dozen Idaho cities and one other county have passed their own anti-discrimination ordinances, including Boise and Meridian.
 At the state level, advocates for over a decade have been pushing for the Legislature to add the words “gender identity” and “sexual orientation” to the Idaho Human Rights Act.
 These proposals however, have never gotten out of committee.
 Last month, Sen. Maryanne Jordan, D-Boise, introduced an “Add the Words” bill, co-sponsored by all legislative Democrats in both the House and the Senate.

-Ada County commissioners on Wednesday listened to testimony from two dozen people about the importance of passing a nondiscrimination ordinance in the county, as mothers told stories about fearing for their children's safety, and people in the LGBTQ community told stories about how they had struggled with discrimination in Idaho.
+Ada County commissioners last week listened to testimony from two dozen people about the importance of passing a nondiscrimination ordinance in the county, as mothers told stories about fearing for their children’s safety, and people in the LGBTQ community told stories about how they had struggled with discrimination in Idaho.

 “As a parent all I ever want is to protect my child,” Julie Anderson told the commission.
 “My daughter is lesbian, and I cannot protect her by myself. … All we want for our children is what other folks get given to them.”